What to Eat and Drink After Cosmetic Surgery in Denver, CO

 Eat Small, Frequent Meals

-Rather than fasting in the morning and stuffing yourself later in the day, it is essential to establish a healthy eating pattern post plastic surgery.
+When you eat is just as important as what you eat after cosmetic surgery in Denver, CO.
 Eat breakfast within an hour of waking up.
 A lean protein and some fruits or vegetables are a great start to the day.
-Throughout the day, eat three meals and two snacks.
+Throughout the day, eat nutritionally-complete and filling meals and snacks throughout the day when you’re hungry.
 This stabilizes blood sugar and protects against nausea and dizziness during recovery.
 When awake, try not to go more than 4-5 hours between meals or snacks.

-• and inflammatory oils such as vegetable canola, safflower, sunflower, soybean.
+• Inflammatory oils such as vegetable, canola, safflower, sunflower, and soybean oils

-These inflammatory oils found in many processed foods should be avoided at least the first 4-6 weeks following plastic surgery.
+These inflammatory oils found in many processed foods should be avoided at least the first 4-6 weeks following cosmetic surgery in Denver.

 Your post-surgery recovery takes time.
 Getting plenty of rest and eating a healthy, balanced diet low in fats, sugars, and salts can ensure you heal quickly with no complications.
-If you have trouble with your post-plastic surgery diet or have questions about what to eat, please contact Modern Surgical Arts of Denver at Highlands Ranch Office Phone Number 303-470-3400.
+To learn more about cosmetic surgery in Denver and what you can expect from your recovery, please contact Modern Surgical Arts of Denver.
 We have knowledgeable staff who can assist you.